The Secret to Constructing Good Dialogue in Writing

 There is a common misconception when it comes to writing dialogue.
 Too many people see it as only words that are spoken.
 They think it is all talk.
 Dialogue can be more than just words on a page or voices that carry to your ear.

 Many times, it is how words are delivered and even body language.
 Dialogue is the whole package of verbal and non-verbal communication.
 With all the factors involved in creating good dialogue, a good tip for you is to people-watch, eavesdrop, and observe.

 How to Be Observant

 You cannot learn more than what you can as you watch other people.
 It’s the best education you can have when it comes to constructing dialogue scenes in your writing.
 Watch how people talk.
 Don’t just listen.
 Watch carefully.
 Pay close attention to what they do and how they do it.

 How does the teen answer a nagging parent?
 Does he roll his eyes or huff?
-A girl will react different from a boy.
-They can even act different depending on what exact age they are.
+A girl will react differently from a boy.
+They can even act differently depending on what exact age they are.

 How does the teen talk on the phone to his different friends?
 He might act differently to one compared to another.
 How he interacts with a girl can be way different than how he talks to a guy on the phone.
 Watch how his body moves as he talks or his facial expressions.

 How does the husband talk about his job both on good days and bad days?
 He might have a habit when he is agitated that he doesn't have when his day went good.

 How does the senior citizen talk about their health problems?
 A few I know touch the parts of their body they are complaining about, such as rubbing their hands or patting their stomach.
 They might sigh.